 But an angel of the Lord during the night opened the gates of the prison, and taking them out he said, “Go your way, stand and speak to the people in the temple the whole message of this Life.”
 And upon hearing this, they entered into the temple about daybreak, and began to teach.

 The Church must live with courage.
 We need to be prepared and ready to share our faith with people who hold differing views.
 We know the first believers didn’t wait to be asked about their faith and their God; they entered into the most dangerous and hostile of territories and tactfully reasoned with non-believers, even before they were invited.
 We should live with this kind of wisdom and courage.
 We need to look and plan for opportunities to engage people with the Gospel.
 We should have the courage to talk to people who hold differing views.
 We should understand what they believe and where they are coming from.
 This passion and courage will often lead us into hostile territory; into the heart of other faith systems, onto university campuses, into ideological communities.
 But we ought to combine our time of training with a life of courage to advance the cause and mission of Jesus.
+The Church must live with courage.
+We need to be prepared and ready to share our faith with people who hold differing views.
+Click To Tweet

 In this short series, we’ve examined the value of six important characteristics of the early Church.
 Grateful Christians cannot help but respond with gratitude and passion.
 Our gratitude ought to motivate us to share the truth with others.
 Although Christian congregations have taken many shapes and forms in the two thousand years since the first community of saints, none of these forms are as important as the transcendent purpose of God’s people here on earth.
 As we look deeply at the nature of the first Church described in the Book of Acts, we see God’s design for us as a family.
 The Church is not a place to meet; it is a people to be.
 When we, as a Church, consistently engage our world with the truth of the Gospel, we demonstrate its value in our own lives.
 If we truly believe the gospel is what we say it is, we ought to be eager to share it with others.